 Is medical marijuana legal in Maryland?

 Despite numerous attempts and countless hours of lobbying, medical marijuana supporters have not yet succeeded in their goal of legalizing the drug in Maryland.
 Some headway has been made though in the fight to legalize medical marijuana, and this can be the source of some confusion for Maryland citizens.
-In the past year the Governor of Maryland signed off on a law that effectively decriminalized possession of marijuana by a person with a medical necessity for using the drug.
+Possession of marijuana by a person with a medical necessity for using the drug is no longer a criminal offense.
 Decriminalization does not mean legalization, as the legislature simply changed the maximum penalty from one year in jail and a $1,000 fine for regular possession to a maximum total penalty of a $100 fine.
 The problem still lies that a person can be arrested and even prosecuted for possession of marijuana before he or she can show a medical necessity for using it.

 Medical necessity can be used as an affirmative defense, which means that a defendant can admit to possessing the drug and still be found not guilty of criminal possession of marijuana.
 Another example of an affirmative defense is self defense.
 Affirmative defenses are legal defenses that a judge and a prosecutor may consider but to police officers on the street they are nearly worthless, and will not get you out of an arrest.
 In order to be able to successfully argue an affirmative defense to possessing marijuana, a defendant will need to show evidence of a debilitating medical condition as diagnosed buy a licensed physician with whom the defendant/patient has an ongoing and bona fide relationship.
 This affirmative defense is not available to a defendant who has been arrested or ticketed for possessing marijuana in a public place, or for a defendant who was arrested for possessing over one ounce of the drug.